 We are in an uncertain time.
 Unprecedented really, as society as we now know it did not exist the last time there was a pandemic of this proportion.
 And yes, some of this sucks.
 Really sucks.
 But we are not closing schools and canceling everything out of panic.
 We're canceling because of science.

 COVID-19 is a novel virus.
 Our bodies have never seen it before and therefore have no immunity or way of fighting it.
 That is why it is so communicable.
 Thankfully, children don't seem to be getting sick with it.
 But perhaps are they the ones spreading it?
 Who knows.
 We won't know until widespread testing becomes available.
 But with the current rates of transmission, could it reach a 100% infection rate?

 We don't know.

 What we do know is that in about 80% of the population, they are fine, even asymptomatic if infected.
 That's great news.
 Except for the 20% who get sick, they get really sick.
 Really, really, fatally sick.
 So sick that this 20% could (and would) immediately overwhelm the health-care system.
 This is what has happened in Italy and Iran and the Wuhan Province.
 Overwhelmed to the point where there are no resources available.
 Overwhelmed to the point where a doctor (or nurse or PA or whatever pair of hands is there to help) must decide which patients receive treatment and which don't.
 Essentially, who may live and who will definitely die.
-If the health care system becomes this overwhelmed to the point of collapse, we can expect about a 20% fatality rate from COVID-19.
-Twenty out of every hundred people will die.
-One out of every five.
-How many people are in your family?
+If the health care system becomes this overwhelmed to the point of collapse, we can expect a massive fatality rate from COVID-19.
+How many loved ones are you willing to lose?